[2020 Update: We have stopped using YNAB and have switched to the Real Money Budgeting method instead.]

 - YNAB is also software that resides on your computer vs. Mvelopes which is basically a Web application.
 What this means to users is that YNAB is arguably safer because your data is stored on your computer rather than in the Mvelopes database.
 On the other hand, users can access Mvelopes from any computer since it is a Web app.
 So both have their pros and cons.

 - For a long term user YNAB is tremendously cheaper.
-YNAB is a one-time fee of $59.95 vs. Mvelopes which is a subscription service that costs about $7-$12 each month (depending on the length of contract)
+YNAB is a yearly fee of $50.00 vs. Mvelopes which is a subscription service that costs about $7-$12 each month (depending on the length of contract)

 Rather than pasting in a bunch of screenshots of the YNAB software, I figured I would just include a video showing what it can do.
 If pictures are worth a 1000 words, how much is video worth?